Written on: April 12, 2018

 Sister Barbara Schiavoni grew up in Williamsville, NY.
 She received a B.A. in Psychology at SUNY, Binghamton, an M.S.W. at SUNY, Buffalo and an M.A. in Pastoral Ministry at Christ the King Seminary, Diocese of Buffalo.
 Sister Barbara ministered at the Drueding Center, Project Rainbow in Philadelphia, at Catholic Charities of Buffalo and as Pastoral Associate at St. Andre Bessette Parish in Malone, New York.
 Currently she is the Associate Director for the Department of Lifelong Faith Formation, Diocese of Buffalo.

-Sister Eileen White, a Philadelphian, met the Grey Nuns of the Sacred Heart at Cardinal Dougherty High School.
+Sister Eileen White,although born in Philadelphia, Sister Eileen spent her early years in Boone, North Carolina.
+Returning to Philadelphia, she met the Grey Nuns of the Sacred Heart as a student at Cardinal Dougherty High School.
 Sister Eileen, a prolific writer, is a contributing columnist to From a Faith Perspective in the Bucks County Courier Times.
 Currently, Sister Eileen serves in ministry as Residential Coordinator at Dawn’s Place, a Philadelphia sanctuary for victims of commercial sex trafficking.